adrianorsouza/reCAPTCHA-lib/README.md

                      'tabindex' => 0
                      );

-// Enable/Disable when you use reCAPTCHA on an SSL site
+// Enable/Disable when you use reCAPTCHA on SSL site
 $CAPTCHA_CONFIG['ssl'] = false;

 // Set Server API timeout